 This post may contain affiliates.
 Please see my privacy policy for details.

 This recipe is made from simple ingredients and stands as a go-to solution for busy weeknights when I need to do some digging in the pantry.
-The combination of jarred roasted red bell peppers and canned white beans not only makes this sauce incredibly easy to whip up, but it’s also packed with flavour and nutrition.
-The addition of a crunchy garlic breadcrumb topping takes this dish to the next level, adding a textural contrast that complements the smooth sauce.
+The combination of jarred roasted red bell peppers and canned white beans not only makes this sauce incredibly easy to make, but it's also packed with flavour and nutrition.
+The addition of a crunchy lemon parsley garlic breadcrumbs takes this dish to the next level, adding a textural contrast that complements the smooth sauce.

 And it’s super easy to make.
 Toast up some garlicky breadcrumbs for a delightful crunch (trust me, it's worth it!).
 While your pasta cooks, saute onions and red peppers with a hint of tomato paste for depth.
 Then, blend in the beans, pasta water, and a squeeze of lemon for a silky-smooth sauce that's bursting with flavour.